 Pin Art (Amazon Link)

 This toy is really fun for kids who like the sensory input.
-It didn’t hold the attention of my kids are less sensory motivated, but my oldest son loved putting it all over his body (seriously!), even his face!
+It didn’t hold the attention of my kids who are less sensory motivated, but my oldest son loved putting it all over his body (seriously!), even his face!
 He also used a variety of small items to make shapes as well.
 It can even be fun to take along outside of the moving vehicle to use on other surfaces, just plan to wipe it down after use.
 I should mention that it weighs just over a pound which makes it one of my heavier recommendations.
 My six year old’s packed travel backpack weighs 3.5 pounds so weight should be a consideration.

 Binoculars (Amazon Link)

-Although my three children are very unique from one another, I would consider them all to be curious.
+Although my three children are very unique from one another, I consider them all to be curious.
 All three love playing with binoculars.
 I don’t keep them out all of the time and just use them to pack in their travel packs.
 They don’t provide much entertainment on a plane, but can be a great way to get them looking out of the window of a car or train.
 If you are traveling anywhere that a long distance view could be possible, pack those binoculars!
 There is something about having them hanging around his neck that makes my six year old feel important.

 Brain Quest Kindergarten Edition (Amazon Link)